Jon Scieszka

-Jon Scieszka (/ˈʃɛʃkə/ SHESH-kə: born September 8, 1954) is an American children's writer, best known for his picture books created with the illustrator Lane Smith.
-He is also a nationally recognized reading advocate, and the founder of Guys Read – a web-based literacy program for boys whose mission is "to help boys become self-motivated, lifelong readers."
+Jon Scieszka (/ˈʃɛʃkə/ SHESH-kə: born September 8, 1954) is an American author known for picture books including The True Story of the 3 Little Pigs! and Math Curse, often illustrated by Lane Smith.
+Scieszka wrote Time Warp Trio, a series of youth novels to teach history.
+He founded Guys Read, a web-based reading advocacy program to encourage boys to become readers."

-Scieszka was the first U.S. National Ambassador for Young People's Literature, appointed by the Librarian of Congress for calendar years 2008 and 2009.
+Scieszka was the first U.S. National Ambassador for Young People's Literature in 2008 and 2009, appointed by the Librarian of Congress.

-His Time Warp Trio series, which teaches kids history, has been adapted into a television show.

-Personal life
+Early life and education

 Scieszka was born in Flint, Michigan on September 8, 1954.
-He was the second oldest among six sons of Shirley Scieszka, a registered nurse, and Louis Scieszka, a former elementary school principal.
-He attended Culver Military Academy in Indiana for high school.
-He studied English and medical science Albion College in Michigan, graduating with a B.A. in 1979.
+He was the second oldest of six sons born to Shirley Scieszka, a registered nurse, and Louis Scieszka, a former elementary school principal.

+Scieszka attended Culver Military Academy in Indiana for high school.
+In 1979, he graduated with a B.A. from Albion College in Michigan, where he studied English and medical science.
 He then earned a Master of Fine Arts in fiction writing at Columbia University in 1980.
+While attending Columbia, he painted apartments as a job.